 Nearly 20 years ago, writers at the Samuel Zell & Robert Lurie Real Estate Center at the Wharton University of Pennsylvania published a working paper describing the future impact of technology on commercial real estate.
 The authors correctly predicted that the growth of technology would adversely impact many retail assets and that commercial real estate would not decline in value or demand.

 Looking around at the commercial real estate business today, it is easy to wonder if the writers had a crystal ball.
 In this article, we will take an in-depth look at how the impact of technology on real estate is acting as a positive catalyst for change, creating new opportunities for the savvy real estate investor.

 What is The Impact of Technology on Commercial Real Estate?

-Multiple shifts are impacting how tenants occupy space and how commercial real estate deals are getting done.
+Several changes are affecting how tenants utilize space and how commercial real estate transactions are being completed.
 Of course, the pandemic has compelled more people to work from home and spend less time in the office.